On Twitter we’re being told that “we are sexual beings” and that flirtation out of nowhere is fine.

 Hey folks, it’s your friendly neighborhood misogynist here!
 In one of several opinion pieces put out recently on the serious matter of harassment and assault, Ophelia Benson has highlighted my chill-girl attitudes in a way few others can.
 As a woman who has experienced rape and other forms of abuse, I am not amused, but let’s have a few laughs anyway.

 No, I’m not amused either.
-As a woman who has experienced years of online abuse, I’m not amused by Emily Dietle pretending I said things I didn’t say.
+As a woman who has experienced years of online abuse, I’m not amused by Emily D pretending I said things I didn’t say.

 I’ve asked her to remove the falsehoods.